Records management with

 Swiss universities are governed by cantonal legislation and hence cantonal document retention laws apply.
 In the following, we provide the recordkeeping requirements of the University of Berne (here):

-• Faculties must keep all records used for the evaluation of examinations for at least 18 months from the date of the exam
+- Records used for the evaluation of examinations: retain for 18 months from exam date

-• Diplomas and diploma supplements must be kept for at least 20 years from the legally binding date of completion of the Bachelor's or Master's degree program.
-After that, they are archived in the university or state archives
+- Diplomas and diploma supplements: retain for 20 years from the legally binding completion date of the bachelor's or master's program, after which they must be archived in the university or cantonal archives

 Retention triggers

-In Switzerland, retention periods typically begins at the end of an observation period (the financial year) or the last legal transaction (for example, after liquidation of a company, termination of a mandate contract, account closure date, end of the medical treatment contract).
+In Switzerland, legal retention periods typically beginat the end of an observation period (the financial year) or the last legal transaction (for example, after liquidation of a company, termination of a mandate contract, account closure date, end of the medical treatment contract).

 What is an authoritative record